cache2k/cache2k/src/site/markdown/0/UPCOMING.md

   * Add missing expiry event, when entry is expired immediately after an update
   * EntryProcessor did not honor expiry times or policy
   * Remove the output of the build information to standard error
+  * Higher safety gap (27 seconds) for timer event, if sharp expiry is requested

 ## API Changes and new methods